thatrtxdude/RustBox/README.md

 The goal of this project is to create an easy to use, well-documented and fast music player with modern functionality such as playlists, shuffling, etc.

-Integration with applications like Spotify are likely to never happen, as I like to actually **own** my music.

 # License